Research Questions: Gateway to a Research Success

 - Avoid complex sentences with a lack of flow.
 Your writing should be smooth, easy to follow, and not overly complicated.

 - Provide the information necessary to prove and support your hypothesis.
-Add only data that defend your position.
-Exceeding the given word limit can put off the audience and lose you points.
+Add only data that defends your position.
+Exceeding the given word limit can put off the audience and cause you to lose points.

 - Don’t forget to give references and cite all your sources and statistics.
 Citations will enhance the quality and credibility of your work.